microsoft/TypeScript-Handbook/pages/Modules.md

 ## Export statements

-Export statements are handy when exports need to be renamed, so the above example can be written as:
+Export statements are handy when exports need to be renamed for consumers, so the above example can be written as:

 ```ts
  class ZipCodeValidator implements StringValidator {